atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 ### GUI environment ("main service")

 The host environment's "main service" -- that is, the HTTP UI which it hosts -- is a proxy to a service, much like the subdomains.
-It can be changed by setting the `mainService` config value to the ID of the service.
+It is set by every user in their user record's settings, and must be an application "owned" by that user.

 The default GUI environment in Atek is called [Lonestar](https://github.com/atek-cloud/lonestar).